moonclash/python-todo-api/README.md

 I am using FastAPI for my framework choice, as it is popular within the community and it has amazing documentation.

+### Running the app

+I am using Docker containers for the application and it's databases (one for "prod" and one for testing), so to run the application you just need Docker installed on your system.

-There is a Makefile included to interact with the application:
+There is a Makefile included to interact with the application

 To start the application, run: